 - Clean the drapes – Don’t forget about your window drapes.
 These also tend to collect dust, so make sure to have them professionally cleaned at least once during the summer.

-Keep your air quality high by using these tips for reducing allergens in your home this summer.
+Keep your air quality high by using these tips for reducing Indoor allergens this summer.